OpenMage/OpenMage.github.io/_posts/2019-08-18-new-home-magento-connect-modules.md

 Have fun reading through the Code of our [Tooling](https://github.com/OpenMageModuleFostering/Tooling){:target="_blank"}.
 Keep an eye on it, we will continue to add Tooling, helping us to script changes for all the Modules at once.

+---

+If you want to help us with maintenance, contact us on [Github](https://github.com/OpenMage/magento-lts), [Twitter](https://twitter.com/OpenMageProject) or via [Discord](https://discord.gg/EV8aNbU).